12/02/2024

 03/25/2024

-In December 1560, Jeanne d'Albret, Queen of Navarre, displayed great courage by publicly professing her Reformed faith at a time when the larger Kingdom of France, to which Navarre was strongly connected, was firmly Roman Catholic.
+Jeanne d'Albret and the Reformation in France In December 1560, Jeanne d'Albret, Queen of Navarre, displayed great courage by publicly professing her Reformed faith at a time when the larger Kingdom of France, to which Navarre was strongly connected, was firmly Roman Catholic.
 Join Lucy, Trinity, and Christian as they discover what happened aft

 play_arrow